seodn/webcontent/smooth-auto-panel-paint/spray-painting.md

 ### Frequently Asked Questions
 ## Find Answers to Common Spray Painting Queries
+Here are answers to some of the most common questions regarding paint matching, bumper resprays, full vehicle repainting, clear coat protection, and repair timelines.
 *   **Q: Can you match metallic or custom pearl paint colours?**
     *   *A:* Yes.
 We use colour reading technology to match the metallic flake and pearl content of your paint for a perfect mix.
 *   **Q: What is a baked paint finish?**